OSHAA 30-Hours Professional Diploma in Noise Exposure Program

 • Promote awareness and compliance among the workforce

-• Evaluate common engineering solutions for reducing noise at the source
+• Evaluate common engineering solutions to reduce noise at the source

 • Implement administrative strategies to minimise noise exposure duration

-• Integrate control measures into daily operations and work practices
+• Integrate noise control measures into daily operations and work practices

 • Identify different types of hearing protection and their suitable applications